Understanding React - Part 0. IntroductionMay 25# Tech# Front-End# React

 Exploring Key Questions

-Now, consider this: what does React actually do, and how is the UI updated when setState is called?
+is called?
 You might think, "Oh, the re-render is performed!"
 But what exactly is a re-render?
 How does React manage re-rendering for thousands of elements in your application?

 Additionally, you may have encountered some peculiar issues during development.
-For example, why doesn't calling setState twice in a row result in two state updates?
-Why does updating the state in a parent component trigger a re-render of its child components?
+For example, why does calling setState

 To uncover the magic behind React and become a more proficient React developer, I delved into the source code and decided to write a series of posts to explain the underlying mechanisms.